Time Away from the University

 October 1 - Intended spring semester return

-Upon receiving this request, Academic Services will review the return process, timeline and materials needed for the return process with you.
+Upon receiving this request, your Academic Services advisor will review the return process, timeline and materials needed for the return process with you.
 All excused incomplete or excused absences on your transcript must be resolved before petitioning to return.

 If you took courses elsewhere during a leave, you should submit official transcripts or provisional grades, as appropriate to the Registrar’s Office (transfer@brandeis.edu).